mnamesujit/configure-nvim/README.md

 # Configure Nvim for Web Development
-Here You Can follow steps to configure nvim for web development like an IDE using Lua I configured neovim with lua
+Here You Can follow steps to configure nvim for web development like an IDE using Lua

+I configured neovim with lua and Packer(package manager) for managing package in lua.

 It is Fully customized IDE for JavaScript Development